The Walls of Bologna

 Bologna city wall visible Piazza verdi

-A section of the Bologna wall visible in Piazza Verdi
+A section of the Bologna wall is visible in Piazza Verdi.
+(P. Granville)

 Bologna became a major centre of manufacture and trade driving continued growth and a temporary wall of wood had to be constructed in 1226 to protect new parts of the city.
 This was a period of ongoing conflict between Italian city states, associated with the struggle for power between the Emperors and Popes.
 Bologna was involved in various wars.

-A third set of walls was built over many years, between 1327 and 1390.
-This one extended for 7.6 km compared to just 3.5 km for the previous walls, had 12 gates and was surrounded by a ditch system.
-The line of these walls appears in pink on the map at the top of this post.
+A third set of walls was built over many years, replacing the wooden palisade.
+The brick structure was built between 1327 and 1390.
+It extended for 7.6 km, compared to just 3.5 km for the previous walls, had 12 gates, and was surrounded by a ditch system.
+The line of these walls appears in red on the map at the top of this post.

 Bologna's walls demolished Giuseppe cavazza